Jieiku/abridge/content/overview-abridge/index.md

 ## Zola.toml Configuration

-Most Options in `zola.toml` are self documenting. (obvious between name of config value and comments)
+Most options in `zola.toml` are self-documenting from their names and comments.

 Abridge will work with a barebones `zola.toml` because default values are provided in the template files.